arundhati08mishra/Credit_management/README.md

 -> Creation of new user
 -> View list of Transactions

-The demo video link of app:
+The link of demo video of app: https://youtu.be/93cooz0KnQI
-https://youtu.be/93cooz0KnQI